dvens/frontend-typescript-boilerplate/README.md

 - Fix hygen
 - Check if testing is working
 - Update docs
+- TEST the setup :)

+After testing the setup
 - Create CLI to generate the setup
 - Create NPM Packages out of the tools folder